orcnd/royalApps/README.md

 ## How to setup
 - works on php8 and uses sqlite3, prepare working environment for it
 - clone the repo
-- run `composer install` to install depencies
+- run `composer install` to install dependencies
 - run `npm run build` to install node modules
 - run `php artisan serve` to start server
 - access it from http://127.0.0.1